archatas/experiment-with-drf-and-image-uploads/README.md

 # Experiment with Django REST Framework and Image Uploads

-To try out image upload via REST API, perform these steps:
+To check image upload via REST API, perform these steps:

 1. Download the code.
 2. Create a virtual environment with Python 3.
-3. Install the requirements from requirements.txt.
+3. Install the pip requirements from requirements.txt.
 4. Migrate the database.
 5. Create superuser.
 4. Run local development server.